CPU Virtualization In IT Governance

 Example 1: Enhancing Compliance in Financial Services

-1. Assess Requirements: Identify the workloads and applications that will benefit from virtualization.
+1. Assess Requirements: Identify workloads and compliance needs to determine the scope of virtualization.

-2. Choose a Hypervisor: Select a hypervisor that aligns with your organization's needs and budget.
+2. Select a Hypervisor: Choose a hypervisor that aligns with your organization's goals and technical capabilities.

-3. Plan Resource Allocation: Define policies for CPU, memory, and storage allocation.
+3. Plan Resource Allocation: Define CPU allocation policies to optimize performance and minimize contention.

-6. Monitor and Optimize: Use monitoring tools to track performance and make adjustments as needed.
+5. Monitor and Optimize: Use performance tracking tools to identify bottlenecks and adjust resource allocation as needed.

 Tips for do's and don'ts